marcusoftnet/marcusoftnet.github.io/_posts/2007-12-19-o-holy-night.md

 blogger_orig_url: http://www.marcusoft.net/2007/12/o-holy-night.html
 ---

-Yes i know that this is old and cheesy but i can't help myself.
+Yes I know that this is old and cheesy but I can't help myself.
 It's Christmas time and she is doing a very good performance, in her style.
 This is before she started to wailing every song to death.